Office of Arts and Culture

 Culture Pass Dallas

-A collaboration between the Office of Arts and Culture and the Dallas Public Library, Culture Pass Dallas is designed to provide Dallas residents access to arts and culture programming free of cost, ensuring all residents have opportunities to experience arts and culture throughout the city.
-The pass is available to all Dallas Public Library Card Holders For more information visit culturepassdallas.com.
+A collaboration between the Office of Arts and Culture and the Dallas Public Library, Culture Pass Dallas provides free access to arts and culture programming, ensuring all residents have opportunities to experience arts and culture throughout the city.
+The pass is available to all Dallas Public Library Card Holders For more information visit culturepassdallas.com

 Dallas Public Library